-- Touch – Good AR solutions should provide support for industry-standard touchscreen devices so that workers using popular phones and tablets can leverage some of AR features (including video conferencing, on-screen guidance and documentation such as shop manuals) when they are working in environments where they don’t have to use work gloves or carry tools in their hands.
+- Touch – Good Augmented Reality solutions in manufacturing should provide support for industry-standard touchscreen devices so that workers using popular phones and tablets can leverage some of AR features (including video conferencing, on-screen guidance and documentation such as shop manuals) when they are working in environments where they don’t have to use work gloves or carry tools in their hands.

 It’s vital to note here that you should look for an AR solution that supports all these methods of interaction (often known as ‘multi-modal’ solutions) in order to provide maximum flexibility so that you can deploy the technology in a broad range of scenarios.
 Augmented Reality is not a ‘one size fits all’ business.

 As you assess the potential Augmented Reality solutions that may fit your business, you need to keep in mind that the value of the AR solution lies not only in what it can help your employees do (using features such as remote expert video calling and contextual surfacing of step-by-step instructions), but also the insight you can derive from the work that your employees do while using the AR solution.

 Atheer’s own AR platform, for example, includes the ability to allow both the creation and delivery of a variety of structured work instructions – including step-by-step instructions delivered to smartglasses (within the user’s field of vision) as “taskflows”, but also gain vital business insight on how those taskflows are used.